 With a flight time of just an hour between London and Edinburgh, the Club Europe BA air crew have to remain on their toes if they’re going to serve and clear all the trays in time!

-So is Club Europe British Airway worth it?
+So is Club Europe British Airways worth it?
 BA Club Europe Review

-Ordinarily if I was traveling on my own for leisure purposes I wouldn’t consider upgrading to Club Europe BA.
+Ordinarily if I was travelling on my own for leisure purposes I wouldn’t consider upgrading to Club Europe BA.
 Why?
 Well let me explain:

 - Select a seat at any time

 - Use British Airways Europe Business Class and First-Class check-in desks

 - Use BA Business and First lounges even if I’m not travelling in BA Club Europe